sebastianreinke/CVCaRe/README.md

 The graphical user interface is built with **PySide6** and **pyqtgraph**.
 CVCaRe is distributed under the GNU General Public License, version 3 or later.

+Please open the user guide (cvcare_user_guide.html) in your browser for more detailed information about the functions of the program.

 ## Installation and Running

 ### Use the executable (single-file, click and run)